 It’s safe to say Iceland is one of my favourite places I’ve ever had the pleasure of visiting.
 Matt and I found ourselves in this magical place after living in London for a short time, craving big adventures and far-off lands we’d always dreamed of seeing.
 Even though we were flat broke, we scrimped and saved and did everything we could to get the money together to get ourselves to Iceland.
 It was worth it.
 We were both totally blown away by the raw, overwhelming beauty of the country.
 It was equal parts inspiring and humbling.
 We saw things we had never seen anywhere else, which is just one of the reasons it has stamped its place on our travel-loving hearts.
 To help you plan your Iceland holiday, I wanted to pull together some insight on different places to stay, for different budgets.
 So, here it is, my luxe to less Iceland accommodation guide.

 Another great apartment option for mid-range travellers, Kvosin Downtown provides a great, central location and well-sized apartments.
 Rooms here range from ‘Big’ through to ‘Biggest’ and one ‘Mountain Suite,’ giving different size rooms to suit your needs.
 Their standard or ‘Big’ room is well-sized, modern and really cosy-beautiful space with natural light and windows to overlook the streets below.
-The hotel has been well styled and offers up that really effortlessly cool vibe that makes you feel at-home.
-There’s a kitchenette, free wifi and breakfast is included too.
-Find Kvosin Downtown here.
+The hotel has been well styled and offers up that really effortlessly cool vibe that makes you feel at home.
+There’s a kitchenette, free wifi and breakfast are included too.

 Hlemmur Square Hostel